 - What Does It All Mean?: Lesson Plan in Semiotics

 Johanna Campbell is an English language teacher, trainer and curriculum developer with extensive field experience across the US and overseas.

 Her expertise includes teaching intensive academic English with top-tier American universities (7 years), language program instruction and administration in US-based colleges in the Middle East (2 years), training, tutoring, writing center coaching, and presenting at myriad professional engagements (14 years).
 She has spoken on such varied topics as cultural influence on English teaching and learning, civic resource use to generate language production, and student learning beyond the classroom.
 Her research interests include how culture shapes language, learner-centered oral fluency skills, and sociolinguistics.

 She has traveled, lived and taught in the central and southern United States, across Western Europe, and in the Gulf region.
 She holds an MA in Applied English Linguistics from the University of Houston.
-Currently, she is serving as an English Language Fellow in Moscow, Russia.
+She served as an English Language Fellow in Moscow, Russia in 2018-19.

 English Language Specialist Program, a program within the U.S. Department of State English Language Programs Office, provides training for schools, universities and other academic institutions conducted by American academics in the fields of English as a Foreign Language and Applied Linguistics to schools and universities on a short term basis.
 Workshops, seminars and conference keynotes on topics such as curriculum development, teacher training and education, textbook development, English for Specific Purposes, and program evaluation can all be facilitated by these American experts.

 English Access Program provides a foundation of English language skills to motivated economically disadvantaged teenagers through two years of after school instruction and intensive summer sessions.